 20.Wrzoskiewicz Lodziarnia Ice Cream Parlour

 Here are some more photos of Starogard Gdański, as you can tell I really enjoyed my time here.
-I made a lot of new friends here and one of my travel buddies actually hails from a village nearby here (Kokoszkowy) so it was also cool to check out her town, though sadly she Ola Mueller wasn’t able to meet me or help out when I visited her town.
-I had to make some new friends instead and managed to get front page in the local newspaper too.
-Nearby, I also visited the village of Rywald, the town of Tczew , famous Malbork and holy Pelplin.
+I made a lot of new friends here and one of my travel buddies actually hails from a village nearby so it was also cool to check out her town, though sadly she wasn’t willing or able to meet me or help out when I visited her town.
+I had to make some new friends instead, and made a lot of them!!
+It was so crazy that I managed to get front page in the local newspaper too.
+Nearby, I also visited the village of Rywald, the town of Tczew , little Kokoszkowy, famous Malbork and holy Pelplin.